jiaxicheng/xc_python/README.md

       login with the token shown above

 3. Using `xauth` for testing, you can run GUI program on the command lines, i.e. ipython. do the following:
-   1. set up the firewall between the host and the docker bridge0, essential for X-forward to reach docker containers
+   1. set up the firewall between the `host_server` and the docker bridge0, essential for X-forward to reach docker containers
 ```
 firewall-cmd  --zone=public --add-rich-rule=' rule family="ipv4" destination address="172.17.0.0/16" port protocol="tcp" port="6010-6020" accept
 firewall-cmd --reload